Find the credit card you’ve been looking for

 In some cases, a card may offer 0% intro APR for purchases, balance transfers or both.
 If you need to make a big purchase, such as a home appliance, you could use a 0% intro offer to pay it off gradually during the introductory period without interest charges.
 Once the intro period ends, however, the APR will change to the card’s regular variable range.

 There’s no such thing as a one-size-fits-all credit card.
-The good news is that there is an abundance of cards to choose from, whether you’re looking to boost your credit score, earn cash back rewards or save up points and miles to fund your next vacation.
+The good news is that you have an abundance of cards to choose from, whether you’re looking to boost your credit score, earn cash back rewards or save up points and miles to fund your next vacation.

 Rewards continues to be the top credit card feature that consumers look at when choosing a credit card, according to research by credit card service company Total System Services (TSYS).